EmilioPeJu/panda-server-issue-61-streaming-table/README.md

   if that means spending more block ram.
 - MA suggested to preallocate DMA buffers instead of doing it on demand, even if that means having a smaller maximum number of buffers allocated.
+- How many buffers? and what's the best size?
+I used the maximum possible size using the page allocator 4MB, unfortunately, some targets like ZedBoard don't have too many of those buffers available, so I set the number of buffers to 8 per instance, which would allow having 2 seconds worth of data at maximum speed (see Req 3).

 ## Testing
 - The cocotb timing tests were extracted from `cocotb` branch in